ndexbio/ndex-enrichment-rest/README.md

 # Number of workers in thread pool
 enrichment.number.workers = 1

+# number of results to return for a query
+number.returned.results = 25

+# Algorithm to use to sort results supported values (pvalue, similarity)
+sort.algorithm = similarity
 ```

 Replace **/tmp** paths with full path location to **enrichdb** directory